-Parts of the heart Function Atria Have thinner walls then ventricles Ventricles Left ventricle has thicker muscular walls as it has to generate high pressure to quickly pump blood around entire body Right ventricle has thinner muscular walls, as it does not need to generate as high of a pressure to pump blood to lungs Pro Tip: Use ventricle wall thickness to identify which side of the diagram is right/left.
-Usually, heart diagrams are mirror imaged, meaning the left side of the picture is the right side of the heart.
-Chordae tendineae Attaches valves to the heart walls
+Parts of the heart Function Atria Have thinner walls then ventricles Ventricles Left ventricle has thicker muscular walls as it has to generate high pressure to quickly pump blood around entire body Right ventricle has thinner muscular walls, as it does not need to generate as high of a pressure to pump blood to lungs Pro Tin: Use ventricle wall thickness to identify which side of the anagram is right fort.
+Obdany, near anagrams are minor imaged, meaning the left side of the picture is the right side of the heart.